-After surviving the initial efforts in raising your baby, before you even realize, he is ready to crawl and begin walking.
+After surviving the initial efforts in raising your baby, before you even realise, he is ready to crawl and begin walking.
 Is your home safe for his next steps?
 Childproofing your home ensures the safety and comfort of the family.

 Here are ten important things young parents need to know about setting up their new home.